-The purchase price calculator provides you with an indication regarding the max. purchase price of your property.
-Just enter your gross monthly income and your own funds and you will immediately get your result.
+The purchase price calculator provides you with an indication regarding the possible purchase price of your property.
+Just enter your annual gross income and your own funds and you will immediately get your result.

-Please note that the displayed max. purchase price is only an indication.
+Please note that the possible purchase price displayed is only an approximate value.

 The maximum purchase price of your property